 - The density of the ATP molecule is 1.04 g/cm3

-The structure of ATP contains three elements namely Adenosine, Ribose sugar and three Phosphate groups.
+The structure of ATP possesses three elements, namely adenosine, a ribose sugar and three phosphate groups.

-Adenosine: Adenosine comprises of Adenine and Ribose as a sugar.
-Adenine is the nitrogenous base which contains a nitrogen atom in its structure as a backbone and Ribose is the pentose sugar.
-Therefore, both adenine and ribose combine to form a nucleoside refers to “Adenosine”.
+Adenosine: Adenosine comprises of adenine and ribose sugar.
+Adenine is the nitrogenous base, which contains a nitrogen atom in its structure as a backbone and ribose is the pentose sugar.
+Therefore, both adenine and ribose combine to form a nucleoside called “Adenosine”.
 In adenosine, adenine binds with the ribose sugar via β-N9 glycosidic-bond.

 - Promotes sleep